Do Go On - 369 - The Night Witches

 Yeah, wow.

-you know when sometimes you see lakes and there's those things
+You know when sometimes you see like lakes

-that you can pedal those boats on top of them?
+And there's those things that you can pedal those boats on top of them

 So I assume that swans are going to be used in the name, Bob, is that right?